dmauser/opnazure/README.md

 ## Usage

 - First access can be done using <HTTPS://PublicIP.> Please ignore SSL/TLS errors and proceed.
-- Your first login is going to be username "root" and password "opnsense" (PLEASE change your password right the way).
+- Your first login is going to be username "root" and password "opnsense" (**PLEASE change your password right the way**).
 - To access SSH you can either deploy a Jumpbox VM on Trusted Subnet or create a Firewall Rule to allow SSH to Internet.
 - To send traffic to OPNSense you need to create UDR 0.0.0.0 and set IP of trusted NIC IP (10.0.1.4) as next hop.
 Associate that NVA to Trusted-Subnet.
-Note that is necessary to create appropriate Firewall rules inside OPNSense to desired traffic to work properly.
+**Note:** It is necessary to create appropriate Firewall rules inside OPNSense to desired traffic to work properly.

 ## Roadmap